gtiosclub/rails-site/public/assets/calculator/part3-3ddb096e2c8d1ba3049df934d24ed7b8f5bc19865da3c4d1206f989dc7d4ae76.md

 In the Size Inspector, we can see important specs about a view's coordinate position and its width and height.
 For the main view, these values can't be changed, but we can see them. **The view is 320 points wide**.

+(If your view isn't 320 points wide, switch to the **iPhone SE** on the bottom bar.
+This is important because the SE is the only device with a width divisible by 4.)

 #### Important Side note about Points vs Pixels

-In iOS development, everything is expressed in Point values instead of Pixel values. iOS devices have scale values of either @1x, @2x, or @3x:
+In iOS development everything is expressed in Point values instead of Pixel values. iOS devices have scale values of either @1x, @2x, or @3x:

 - **@1x**: A device without Retina Display.
 Every interface "point" is one on-screen pixel.
 - **@2x**: A device with standard Retina Display.
 Every interface "point" is four on-screen pixels (a 2x2 area).
-- **@3x**: A device with an even higher resolution Retina Display (The iPhone 6/6S Plus).
+- **@3x**: A device with an even higher resolution Retina Display (iPhone 6/7 Plus).
 Every interface "point" is nine on-screen pixels (a 3x3 area).

 Points allow code to make sense and work the same regardless of the pixel-density of a device.
 Otherwise everything would be a huge headache.

 #### Back to Interface Builder again
 If the main view is 320 points wide, then that means each button needs 80 points wide and 80 points tall.
-Click on the `Button` in the view hierarchy, and then open the Size Inspector again.
+Click on the `Button` in the view hierarchy and then open the Size Inspector again.
 This time, you should be able to modify the width and height values.
 Change them both to 80, and then reposition the button as necessary.

 <p align="center"> <img src="/assets/calculator/P3/screenshot5.png" height="600px" align="center"> </p>